jpadie/node-red-virtual-matter-devices/README.md

 This project heavily leans almost entirely on the fantastic work by Ingo Fischer, Greg Lauckhart and the development team on [Matter.js](https://github.com/project-chip/matter.js); not to mention the tireless help that they provide via Discord.

+Version 1.4 of the Matter Specification has been recently published (in November 2024) however is not yet supported by Matter.Js nor by most controller ecosystems.

 # To Dos

 Some devices and features remain work in progress.
-Help files for the node input and outputs need to be double checked and tidied up.
-Internationalisation may be needed.
+See Supported Devices below for more details.

 # Errors, Issues & Feature Requests